raizel0213/Network-Utils/README.md

 - **dnspython as optional dependency**: The toolkit gracefully falls back to `socket`-based resolution if `dnspython` is not installed, ensuring the DNS module always works even without the extra dependency.

 - **No external framework for CLI**: The menu is built with plain Python `input()` and `print()` to keep the project dependency-free and easy to understand for beginners.

+- **Single-file architecture**: All tool logic lives in one `main.py` file so anyone can clone the repo and run it immediately — no import path issues, no missing module errors, no setup complexity.
+Each tool is still logically separated into its own section with clear headers and documentation.

 ---